Flavor: Fresh foresty, savory pastry aroma. Balanced, soft savory and vegetal notes. Lingering, mildly spicy, clean/dry finish.

 In recent years, he has focused on cultivating tea, and works in cooperation with a local colleague with whom he contracts the processing of his tea.
 We also know this colleague – Mr. Zhang, who is younger, but very skilled and sought after as a contracted tea maker.
 A great deal of the tea that he supervises the processing of is procured for entry into the Lugu Farmers' Association's Dong Ding Oolong Tea Competition.
 Mr. Zhang is also a professional tea judge who is highly motivated in his career.

-Harvest: Hand-picked in medium batches, winter 2020.
+Harvest: Hand-picked in medium batches, spring 2022.
 Shan Lin Xi, Nantou, Taiwan.

 One of the prominent qualities of Taiwanese high mountain oolong is the fragrance that exudes from the freshly brewed leaves.
 Especially after the first and second brews, hold the un-lidded teapot near your nose and inhale slowly to experience the volatile aromatic oils that are being released from the freshly moistened and heated leaves.
 From there you can enjoy the evolving aroma of each successive brew.
 The fragrance is the most intriguing and subtle quality of a fine high mountain tea.